alabou/bcp-006-01/docs/NMOS With H.264.md

   - "High-6", "High-6.1", "High-6.2"

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource MUST indicate the target encoding bit rate (kilobits/second) of the H.264 bitstream.
-This attribute has no equivalent in the SDP transport file.
+It SHALL comply with the stream's active parameter set associated parameters.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.

-- [ ] TODO: Indicate that the bit-rate SHALL comply with assocaited declaration within the bitstream, if any (ex. hrd_parameters of the bitstream).
+  Informative note: The H.264 coded stream is not required to transport HRD parameters such that an H.264 decoder may not know the actual target bitrate of a stream.
+There are bit-rate limits imposed by the level of the coded bitstream.
+IS-11 may be used to constraint the Sender to a target bit-rate compatible with the Receiver Capabilities.

 An example Flow resource is provided in the [Examples](../examples/).

 ### Senders